 Operation Dagsvaerk was inspired by the Swedish initiative “En dag for Dag”.
 The first Danish Action Day took place in 1969 and again in 1979.
 These action days were not organised by an independent Danish Action Day initiative, but instead they were organised by The Danish Students Movement (DGS).

 In 1984 The Danish Students Movement (DGS), founded Operation Dagsværk as a separate organisation, and in 1985 the first proper Danish Action day took place.
 The organisation stills then depended on The Danish Students Movement (DGS) for board and general assembly, but in 1992 the organisations completely parted from each other.

-The aim of Operation Dagsværk is to give one day of our education in order to provide other marginalised youths and/or students education.
-We want to bring solidarity between Danish youth during their years of education, and marginalised, poor youth and/or minorities around the world.
-Within OD Denmark, we believe that education is the most powerful tool that youths can receive, as well as the best road to sustainable development.
+Operation Dagsværk wants to bring solidarity between Danish youth during their years of education, and marginalised, poor youth and/or minorities around the world.
+Within OD Denmark, they believe that education is the most powerful tool that youth can receive, as well as the best road to sustainable development.
 This is done by means of the Solidarity Action Day concept where once a year, the students and youngsters of Denmark work one day instead of going to school in order to raise money for an annual project to ensure equal education around the world.

 After the board asses that the requirements of each project is met, the projects goes through to a second round.
 In the second round the projects are voted on nationally with each member school hosting local elections.
 The four projects with the most votes goes through to our general assembly, where we as explained in the beginning vote on the final project.

 The projects are monitored by Operation Dagsværk, but implemented by our partner organisation.
 Our goal with each project is to inform as many students as possible about the project and get those students to work.

 The projects run around four years and get their money paid in biannual rates, which is controlled and monitored by the board and a group of advisors who worked under the project.